Domingo Monterrosa: Death

-There are several versions of how Monterrosa was killed.
-One is that a malfunctioning helicopter crashed and killed its occupants including Monterrosa.
-Another version states that an FMLN booby trap was set under a fake rebel radio transmitter that Monterrosa took with him as a victory trophy, in 1984.
-The bomb went off while he was in flight.
-Remnants of his helicopter can be found in the Museum of the Revolution in Perquin, Morazan department.
+The Farabundo Martí National Liberation Front (FMLN) set a booby trap in a fake rebel radio transmitter that Monterrosa took with him as a victory trophy.
+The bomb went off while he was in flight; the bombing and crash killed all 14 people onboard the aircraft, including Monterrosa.
+Remnants of his helicopter can be found in the Museum of the Revolution in Perquín, Morazán Department.

 Legacy

-The museum of El Salvador's Armed Forces has designated a special section for Monterrosa.
-After his death in October 1984, the Salvadoran congress honored Monterrosa with the title of "Heroe de Joateca" and declared him a national hero for his service to the country.
+The Military Museum of the Armed Forces of El Salvador designated a special section for Monterrosa.
+After his death, the Legislative Assembly of El Salvador honored Monterrosa with the title of "Hero of Joateca" and declared him a national hero for his service to the country.

-In 2019, the new Salvadoran President Nayib Bukele ordered the removal of Monterrosa's name from one of the main military units of the Salvadoran Army.
+In 2019, the Salvadoran president Nayib Bukele ordered the removal of Monterrosa's name from one of the main military units of the Salvadoran Army.
 Years earlier, another Salvadoran president, Mauricio Funes, asked for forgiveness from the state and the people of El Salvador for the crimes committed by state actors during the civil war, and directed the Army to review their behavior in those years.